 The company’s latest feature is an AI-powered search with generative AI technology, offering users a one-stop- shop for information on traffic simulations, bike lanes, and more.
 Beyond this, Google’s virtual assistant interactions will also see improvements thanks to generative AI.

 These new developments from Google have significant implications for SEO.
-More than ever, SEO strategies must adapt and prioritize high-quality, informative content rather than focusing on keywords and ranking.
+More than ever, SEO strategies must adapt and prioritise high-quality, informative content rather than focusing on keywords and ranking.

 The use of structured data and schema markup will also become increasingly important.
 While this development may sound intimidating, it presents an opportunity for businesses and websites to truly stand out in search engine rankings and attract more organic traffic through enhanced visibility.